mohammad-tahmasebi-ci/milestone-project/README.md

 ### Issues Encountered

-Introduction, Game, and Goodbye areas where developed separately and when combined shome CSS settings clashes occured.
+Introduction, Game, and Goodbye areas where developed separately and when combined some CSS settings clashes occured.
 These were resolved using the inspect functionality of the browser's developer tool.
 Logic bugs occured in the JS shuffleCards, changeImage, matchedFaces, and displayReaction functions which were resolved by using the console.log functionality and addressing the cause.